-Natural ways to control the symptoms of IBS
+Natural ways to control IBS symptoms

-Low Fodmap diet Trying a diet that eradicates the foods known to cause flare ups for IBS sufferers is a good long-term plan to get symptoms under control.
+Trying a diet that eradicates the foods known to cause flare ups for IBS sufferers is a good long-term plan to get symptoms under control.
 The Low Fodmap diet was designed especially for IBS sufferers, although it can also be followed as part of a healthy lifestyle too.
 Fodmap stands for ‘fermentable oligosaccharides, disaccharides, monosaccharides and polyols’ which are all types of carbohydrates that aren’t easily broken down and absorbed by the gut.

 Keeping a food diary can help you to find out if there are any particular foods or drinks that are causing the symptoms.
 For example, caffeine is a common trigger, so keep a note and try cutting things out one at a time to see if it makes a difference.